Indian team headed by senior diplomat visits Kabul | Law-Order

 - India

-In addition, the team is expected to visit various places where Indian programmes and projects are being implemented.
+''We are engaged with the international community on what is their expectation from the Taliban.
+We will continue to engage with the international community on issues relating to Afghanistan including the issue of recognition,'' Bagchi said. ''India has historical and civilisational ties with Afghan people and those long-standing ties will continue to guide our approach to Afghanistan,'' he said.

+In September last year, after the Taliban takeover of Kabul, India's envoy to Qatar, Deepak Mittal, met senior Taliban leader Sher Mohammad Abbas Stanekzai at the Indian embassy in Doha.

-In response to the humanitarian needs of the Afghan people, India extended assistance to the Afghan people and it has already dispatched several shipments of humanitarian assistance consisting of 20,000 metric tonnes of wheat, 13 tonnes of medicines, 500,000 doses of COVID-19 vaccine and winter clothing.
+In response to the humanitarian needs of the Afghan people, India extended humanitarian assistance to the Afghan people and it has already dispatched several shipments of humanitarian assistance consisting of 20,000 metric tonnes of wheat, 13 tons of medicines, 500,000 doses of COVID-19 vaccine and winter clothing.

-These consignments were handed over to the Indira Gandhi Children Hospital in Kabul and UN agencies including the World Health Organisation and the World Food Programme.
+These consignments were handed over to the India Gandhi Children Hospital in Kabul and UN agencies including the World Health Organisation and the World Food Programme.

 Furthermore, India is in the process of shipping more medical assistance and foodgrains to Afghanistan.